History of the WYO Rodeo by Tom Ringley

 In a poll conducted to find if the community wanted the rodeo to continue, those who particpated in the poll voiced their desiree to restore the Sheridan WYO Rodeo name.
 Also in 1951, Lucy Yellow Mule, a member of the Crow Tribe, was elected rodeo queen by popular applause.

-Profesional Rodeo
+ProfesSional Rodeo

 The Sheridan WYO Rodeo became professional again, after the board determined the rodeo had become too large, too expensive and too long.
 The switch limited contestants and streamlined performances.